dgyulai/ModularAssembly/README.md

 The worksheets "SimulationScenarios" and "Orders" are strongly interdependent, and they are used for the generation of random production orders for the different scenarios.
 In "SimulationScenarios", the aggragate volumes of products can be controlled by defining the general volume trend (the bigger the value, the bigger the change in the volume over the horizon), and overwriting the parameters of general trends defined in rows "75:85".
 These trends define multiplier values that are perutrbated with random number to simulate different product lifecycle curves.
 Columns "W:AK" provide information about the overall work contents in the different period, also represented by a line chart.
 This information helps one to see the fluctuation of capacity requirements over the horizon.
 The worksheet "Orders" is reponsible for random order generation applying the cumulative numbers defined on "SimulationScenarios".
 The "Create orders" button executes the "OrderCreation" VB macro performing the random order generation and the file export to .dat format.
 The random parameters can be controlled by adjusting the average number of orders in column "NumOrders" and the average batch sizes in column "AvgOrderVol".
 Other random parameter control are found inside the VB macro, e.g. the deviation from the previously mentioned average values.
 Please note that the file path inside the macro need to be overwritten!
 The orders in a .dat format will be generated to the folder with the designated path in the macro, and the workbook is udated automatically afterwards.

 ## cost_regression9.R
-The R file "cost_regression9.R" fits regression models to predict the costs incur in different systems, applying the results of virtual scenarios stored in files planningRegression_(1,2,3).dat.
+The R file `cost_regression9.R` fits regression models to predict the costs incur in different systems, applying the results of virtual scenarios stored in files planningRegression_(1,2,3).dat.
 New scenarios can be added, or the existing ones can be replaced by modifying the R script.
 The R script exports the coefficients of each model to .dat files in the working folder.

 ## ModularResults.xlsx
-The Excel file "ModularResults.xlsx" contain the results of experiments obtained by solving the strategic level system configuration model.
+The Excel file `ModularResults.xlsx` contains the results of experiments obtained by solving the strategic level system configuration model.
 As presented in the thesis, 15 different test cases were generated by applying the BenchmarkInput.xls file for each of the four scenarios (DIV_NORM, DIV_VOL, BAL_NORM, BAL_VOL).

 The results of each scenario are presented on separated woksheets in the file.
 The columns of these sheets are the followings: